-In this paper, wedescribe a decision problem to select an appropriate flow collection that combines two methods, flow sampling and packet capturing, by monitoring a CDF (Cumulative Distribution Function) of each flow over a long period, then comparing with overall packet’s characteristics.
+This paper describe a decision problem to select an appropriate flow collection that combines two methods, flow sampling and packet capturing, by monitoring a CDF (Cumulative Distribution Function) of each flow over a long period, then comparing with overall packet’s characteristics.
 If the characteristic of flow is similar to the overall packet’s characteristic, then it can be decided that the flow and packet are closely related, and considered as a known flow.
 On the other side, if it is significantly different, the flow is considered as an unknown flow.
 The particular problem is described in section 2.
 The proposed design of the system model to decide a set of known and unknown flow with a pre-defined level of accuracy is described in section 3.
 It is followed by experimental simulation and analysis in section 4 and 5, respectively.
-Finally, we conclude the paper and provide several recommendations for future work in section 6.
+Finally, conclusion and several recommendations for future work are provided in section 6.

 Problem Formulation

-As mentioned in the previous section, a flow that closely related with overall packets characteristic can be considered as known flows as depicted in Fig. 1 (a) and (b).
+As mentioned in the previous section, a flow that closely related with overall packets characteristic can be considered as known flows as depicted in Figure 1 (a) and (b).
 The flow can be collected by flow sampling for reducing the amount of collected data and resource requirement.
-The other flows with fixed-rate/packet size, suspicious flow, or wrong flow can be considered as unknown flow as depicted in Fig. 1 (c) and (d).
+The other flows with fixed-rate/packet size, suspicious flow, or wrong flow can be considered as unknown flow as depicted in Figure 1 (c) and (d).

-In this paper, we observed a set of packet input over a pre-defined long-time period, and classify them based on the specific attributes, which can be considered as flows.
-Then, weanalyzedthe statistical characteristic of the overall packet and flows.
-For defining known or unknown flows, we need to compare the statistical relation between flow and overall packets by measuring the distance between distributions for specific statistics parameter (e.g., rates or counts).
-Under pre-defined threshold (i.e., distance value) or expected level of accuracy (i.e., a probability of error), we can decide the flow fk into a set of known flows FN or unknown flows FU with (1).
+This paper observed a set of packet input over a pre-defined long-time period, and classifies them based on the specific attributes, which can be considered as flows.
+Then, the statistical characteristic of the overall packet and flows were analyzed.
+For defining known or unknown flows, the statistical relation between flow and overall packets were compared by measuring the distance between distributions for specific statistics parameter (e.g., rates or counts).
+Under pre-defined threshold (i.e., distance value) or expected level of accuracy (i.e., a probability of error), the flow fk can be decided into a set of known flows FN or unknown flows FU with (1).

 CDF distance between fk and p≤ distancemin , fk∈FNCDF distance between fk and p>distancemin , fk∈FU (1)